aasimohyeah/100-days-of-ML-code/Log.md

 ## 1 August 2018

 **Task done: Started 'Learn Pandas' course from codecademy.**
-**Remarks: Topics learnt- Introduction of pandas, learnt about DataFrame, creating a DataFrame, operations on row and column in DataFrame, inspecting a dataframe, isin command, commands for operating on csv files in pandas .**
+**Remarks: Topics learnt- Introduction of pandas, learnt about DataFrame, creating a DataFrame, operations on row and column in DataFrame, inspecting a dataframe, isin command, commands for operating on csv files in pandas.**

 # Day 4
 ## 2 August 2018

-**Task done: Started 'Learn Pandas: Creation and Manipulation'.**
+**Task done: Started and completed 'Learn Pandas: Creation and Manipulation' which marks the completion of 'Learn Pandas' course**
+**Remarks: Finally done with learning Pandas.**